Longer Context, Deeper Thinking: Uncovering the Role of Long-Context Ability in Reasoning: Empirical analysis: verifying the connection between reasoning and long-Context ability

 \subsection{Does extremely long context bring further gains on reasoning SFT?}

 In previous experiments, we extended models to handle up to 32K tokens and observed notable improvements in reasoning performance.
-A natural question arises: \textit{can even stronger long-context capabilities (e.g., 128K tokens, 1M tokens) further enhance reasoning}, or is there a limit beyond which performance saturates or even degrades?
-To explore this, we conduct experiments using models with a context length of 1M tokens—far beyond the typical range of existing reasoning datasets.
+A natural question arises: \textit{can even stronger long-context capabilities further enhance reasoning}, or is there a limit beyond which performance saturates or even degrades?
+To explore this, we conduct experiments using models with a context length of 1M tokens (Qwen2.5-7B-Instruct-1M)—far beyond the typical range of existing reasoning datasets.

 We adopt a linear merging strategy to construct models with varying long-context capacities while minimizing changes to their base ability.
 Specifically, we merge two models with different context capabilities at various ratios to obtain models with intermediate long-context strengths.
 With selected merge ratio, we ensure that the base capabilities remain largely unchanged, isolating long-context capacity as the key variable.
 We apply this strategy to two models: Qwen2.5-7B-Instruct-1M with long context ability at 1M and Qwen2.5-7B-Instruct with long context ability at 32k.